yoshidk6/rstanemax/README.md

 See [this blog post](http://yoshidk6.hatenablog.com/entry/2019/02/19/061100) (written in Japanese) if the above process doesn't work.

-# Getting started
+# How to use

-[This GitHub pages](https://github.com/yoshidk6/rstanemax) contains function references and vignette.
+[This GitHub pages](https://yoshidk6.github.io/rstanemax) contains function references and vignette.

 ## Load __rstanemax__